v2sCollections/City-of-Dreams/README.md

 - She now sends you more messages.
 - V can chat with her or hug her during any of the activities (except sleeping or showering).
 - V can kiss her during any of the activities (except sleeping or showering).
-- Panam will now stay at V's H10 apartment sometimes, if V romanced her.
+- Panam will now stay at V's H10 apartment sometimes if V romanced her.

 ### **River**